Data Definitions

 To Top

-Percentage of youth who have adequate academic and social-emotional preparedness to succeed in kindergarten and the early grades, based on observations by teachers.
+The proportion of youth who have adequate academic and social-emotional preparedness to succeed in kindergarten and the early grades, based on observations by teachers.
 Kindergarten readiness sets the foundation for a young person’s educational journey.
 Research from organizations such as the National Center for Education Statistics (NCES) and the American Educational Research Association (AERA) highlight the significance of kindergarten readiness in predicting future academic achievement and long-term educational outcomes.
 Data on kindergarten readiness is only available at the district level and comes from ISBE’s KIDS assessment dashboard, which houses assessment results collected in the first 40 days of student attendance.
 Due to the COVID-19 pandemic, SY 2021 KIDS data was collected across the entire school year.
 Data for that year CANNOT be used to indicate students’ “readiness” for kindergarten.

 My Brother’s Keeper